findingorder/fo-markdown-note/README.md

 - [Vue.js](https://vuejs.org/) by [Evan You](https://github.com/yyx990803) and a host of [other contributors](https://vuejs.org/v2/guide/team.html)
 - [SimpleMDE](https://simplemde.com/) by [Sparksuite](https://www.sparksuite.com/)
 - [CodeMirror](https://codemirror.net/), the text editor on which SimpleMDE is based, by [Marijn Haverbeke](https://github.com/marijnh) and many [other contributors](https://github.com/codemirror/CodeMirror/)
-- [Detect Element Resize](https://github.com/sdecima/javascript-detect-element-resize) by Sebastián Décima
-- [rollup.js](https://rollupjs.org) by [Rich Harris](https://github.com/Rich-Harris), [Lukas Taegert](https://github.com/lukastaegert), and a host of [other contributors](https://github.com/rollup/rollup/graphs/contributors)

-We also gratefully acknowledge the [JQuery](https://jquery.com/) and [Lodash](https://lodash.com/) projects on which so much the web is built, and the [gridstack.js](http://gridstackjs.com/) component used in our test application.
+- [webpack](https://webpack.js.org/), the module bundler that Vue CLI3 uses to package its distributables, by [Tobias Koppers](https://github.com/sokra) and over four hundred [other contributors](https://github.com/webpack/webpack/graphs/contributors)
+- [interact.js](http://interactjs.io/), the resizing library used in our test application, authored by  [Taye Adeyemi](http://taye.me/blog/)